 The purpose of this report is to satisfy the public disclosure requirements under the Solvency II Directive and relevant regulations which came into force with effect from 1 January 2016.
-This report is known as the Solvency and Financial Condition Report ("SFCR") and is the first version of the Solvency and Financial Condition Report ("SFCR") that is required to be published by Progressive Insurance Company Ltd on the Company's public website.
+This report is known as the Solvency and Financial Condition Report ("SFCR") which is required to be published by Progressive Insurance Company Ltd on the Company's public website.

 The elements of the disclosure relate to business performance, governance, risk profile, solvency and capital management.
-The ultimate Administrative Body that has the responsibility for all of these matters is the Company's Board of Directors, with the support of various governance and control functions that it has put in place to monitor and manage the business.
+The ultimate Administrative Body that has the responsibility for all of these matters is the Company's Board of Directors, with the support of various governance and control functions that the Company's Board of Directors has put in place to monitor and manage the business.

-The Company has performed well during the year ended 31 December 2016 and has recorded profits for the year as per the audited financial statements of €104,297 after tax.
-The profits have been driven from a good underwriting performance while the investment returns are minimal, reflecting the current economic environment.

-The Company has maintained an increase in a volume of business by 8,3% compared to the market rate of 4% and it is in the Company's plans to maintain an increase in the volume of business which exceeds the current insurance market growth rate.

-Over the past few years, the respective committees in the Board and the various functions put in place significant measures to strengthen the corporate governance framework, including the risk management function, in readiness for Solvency II.
+The Company has performed well during the year ended 31 December 2018 and has recorded profits for the year as per the audited financial statements of €106.931 after tax.
+The profits have been driven from a good underwriting performance and from the gradual betterment of the economy.
+The Company has maintained an increase in a volume of business by 3.41% compared to the market rate of 3.08% and it is in the Company's plans to maintain an increase in the volume of business which exceeds the current insurance market growth rate.
+Over the past few years, the respective committees in the Board and the various functions put in place significant measures to strengthen the corporate governance framework, including the risk management function, in compliance with Solvency II.
 The governance and risk frameworks are detailed further in this report.
 There have been no significant changes in the reporting period.

 The Company has continuously complied with all aspects of the Solvency II regulations from the date of first implementation on 1 January 2016.
-The Company has own funds of €3.959.248 compared to a Solvency Capital Requirement of €2.630.662.
+The Company has own funds of €4.019.533 compared to a Solvency Capital Requirement of €2.579.305.
 The final amount of the Solvency Capital Requirement of the Company remains subject to supervisory assessment.

-The Company's business plans forecast that own funds will continue to exceed the Solvency Capital Requirements ("SCR") as at 31 December 2017.
+The Company's business plans forecast that own funds will continue to exceed the Solvency Capital Requirements ("SCR") as at 31 December 2019.
 As already mentioned the Company's plan is to increase the volume of business particularly in selected profitable lines of business and therefore strengthen further its position on the Solvency Capital Requirement ("SCR").